Extremality of families of sets: Abstract

 \section{Abstract}

 The paper proposes another extension of the \emph{extremal principle}.
-A new extremality model involving arbitrary families of perturbations (deformations) of the given sets is studied.
-It generalizes the conventional model based on linear translations of the sets as well as its set-valued extensions.
+A new extremality model involving collections of arbitrary families of sets is studied.
+It generalizes the conventional model based on linear translations of given sets as well as its set-valued extensions.
 This approach leads to a more general and simpler version of \emph{fuzzy separation}.
 The new model is capable of treating a wider range of optimization and variational problems.
-We demonstrate its applicability to set-valued optimization problems with general preferences, weakening the assumptions of the known results and streamlining their proofs.

 \begin{amscode} 49J52; 49J53; 49K40; 90C30; 90C46 \end{amscode}